 Veterinarian cardiologists diagnose hypertrophic cardiomyopathy using an echocardiogram (ECG).

-Echocardiography is the gold standard for detecting HCM in both cats and humans.
+It is the gold standard for detecting HCM in both cats and humans.
 It involves the ultrasound scanning of the heart to detect irregular rhythm.

 However, before applying any diagnostic methods, your vet is likely to run some minor checks.
-These checks include:
+These include:

 Gallop rhythm is an irregular heart sound heard when a part of the heart contracts, allowing blood to flow into the stiff left ventricle.

-Your vet would check the rate of your cat’s heart beat.
+Your vet would check the rate of your cat’s heartbeat.
 Your cat’s heart rate is likely to be too fast or too slow when HCM is involved.
 Sometimes, the heart can beat for several episodes without pumping any blood.

-As the heart is controlled by electrical impulses, minor disturbances can cause a change in these impulses leading to irregular heart rhythms, also known as arrhythmias.
+As electrical impulses control the heart, minor disturbances can cause a change in these impulses.
+This can lead to irregular heart rhythms, also known as arrhythmias.

 Since irregular heart rhythm can also be a sign of HCM, your vet can detect the disease early and take necessary precautions in its management.

 Results from ordinary radiography fail to differentiate between cats with cardiac disease from the ones without cardiac disease.
 This is because heart conditions like HCM do not involve the enlargement of the heart.

-Thoracic radiography has become one of the most common diagnostic methods used in detecting heart diseases in cats.
+`Thoracic radiography has become one of the most common diagnostic methods used in detecting heart diseases in cats.
 This method is mostly used to detect cardiogenic pulmonary edema (accumulation of fluids in lungs, caused by heart diseases).

 Thoracic radiography also has high accuracy in differentiating between cardiac and non-cardiac disease, making it a reliable tool in diagnosing cats for HCM.